DataDog/documentation/content/en/tracing/_index.md

 {{< img src="tracing/live_search_and_analytics/tracing_without_limits_lifecycle-0.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Trace Journey" >}}

-Traces start in your instrumented applications and flow into Datadog where we ingest 100% of traces up to 50 traces per second (per APM Host).
+Traces start in your instrumented applications and flow into Datadog, where 100% of traces up to 50 traces per second (per APM Host) are ingested.
 If needed for high-throughput services, you can view and control the experience using [Ingestion Controls][1].
-All ingested traces are available for live search and analytics for 15 minutes and you can use custom tag-based [retention filters][2] to keep exactly the traces that matter for your business for 15 days search and analytics.
+All ingested traces are available for live search and analytics for 15 minutes.
+You can use custom tag-based [retention filters][2] to keep exactly the traces that matter for your business for 15 days for search and analytics.

 ## Send traces to Datadog